-Based on EHIS data, the proportion of men consuming alcohol daily at ages 18 and over decreases with level of educational attainment in Slovenia.
-Among women at these ages, the proportion consuming alcohol daily is substantially smaller than among men - with those with lower levels of educational attainment more likely to consume alcohol daily than other women.
+EHIS data suggest a clear social gradient in daily alcohol consumption among men aged 18 and over - prevalence decreases with increased levels of educational attainment.
+Among women, those with intermediate levels of educational attainment are less likely to consume alcohol daily than others.

-Daily alcohol consumption at ages 18 and over by sex and educational attainment level, 2014
+Daily alcohol consumption at ages 18 and over by level of educational attainment and sex, 2014